JasperFx/jasper/documentation/documentation/messaging/transports/index.md

 A couple notes first though:

 * The tcp transport is enabled by default
-* The http transport has to be explicitly enabled
 * Disabling a transport prevents Jasper from creating either outgoing channels or listeners for that transport